SC header logo

 WordPress code example

-Craft comes with Twig templating language mainly for PHP, TYPO3 uses a Fluid Template Engine.
+Craft comes with Twig templating language mainly for PHP while TYPO3 uses a Fluid Template Engine.

 Craft twig code example